benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 ## Pregnancy Observation
 A FieldWorker is recording demographic updates and records that a known Indivudal is pregnant, or updating an existing PregnancyObservation.

-The registration must include the PregnancyObservation itself, the uuid of the Visit during which the pregnancy was observed, the uuid of the Individual who is pregnant, the uuid of the FieldWorker conducting the census, and the date-time of the registration.
+The registration must include the PregnancyObservation itself, the uuid of the Visit during which the pregnancy was observed, the uuid of the Individual who is pregnant, the uuid of the FieldWorker conducting the update, and the date-time of the registration.

 The PregnancyObservation will be associated with the gien Visit and mother Individual, and persisted.

+There are no side-effects on other entities.

+## Pregnancy Outcome
+A FieldWorker is recording demographic updates, and records that a pregnant mother has given birth, or her pregnancy otherwise ended, or is updating an existing PregnancyOutcome.

+Note: the PregnancyOutcome records the end of the pregnancy itself, not any children born.
+See PregnancyResult.

+The registration must include the PregnancyOutcome itself, the uuid of the Visit during which the outcome was observerd, the uuid of the Individual who was pregnant, and the uuid of the FieldWorker conducting the update, and the date-time of the registration.
+The registration may include the uuid of the father.

+The PregnancyOutcome will be associated with the given Visit, mother, and father, and persisted.

 There are no side-effects on other entities.